 The University of Stirling acceptance rate is around 20%.
-For an undergraduate program at the University of Stirling, you must have completed your Class 12 (All India Senior School Certificate) with at least 70% overall, including 70% in key subjects.
-For postgraduate courses, a bachelor's degree with a minimum of 50% or a CGPA of 5.5/10 from a recognized university is required.
+For an undergraduate program at the University of Stirling, you must have completed your Class 12 (All India Senior School Certificate) with at least 65-75% overall, including 70% in key subjects.
+For postgraduate courses, a bachelor's degree with a minimum of 50-55% or a CGPA of 5.5/10 from a recognized university is required.
+Indian students must also submit a proof of English proficiency in IELTS, TOEFL or PTE scores.
 Some programs may have additional criteria, so it's always a good idea to check the university's official course pages for specific details.

 Generally, interviews are not required to get into the University of Stirling.
 However, you need to sit for an interview if you are applying for the following programs: